nedelec/cytosim-2017/tutorials/tutorial1.md

     new 1000 single particle

-Remember that the `kinesin` is of class `hand` and cannot exist by itself.
-It must be a part of a `single` or a `couple`.
-Here, the particle is defined as a `single` and it will thus contain one `kinesin`.
-The `kinesin` is not yet able to move, but it can bind and unbind, as we defined:
+Remember that the "kinesin" is of class *hand* and cannot exist by itself.
+It must be a part of a *single* or a *couple*.
+Here, the particle is defined as a *single* and it will thus contain one "kinesin".
+The "kinesin" is not yet able to move, but it can bind and unbind, as we defined:

 * `binding_range` and `binding_rate` are used to calculate the attachement of Hands onto filaments.
 A hand has a probability `binding_rate` per second to bind to any filament closer than `binding_range` (micro-meter) away.
 * `unbinding_rate` sets the frequencies per second at which attached Hands detach.